alonzowolfram/bisant-geo/README.md

 ### Installing software requirements
 To clone and run this pipeline, you'll need to have the following software installed on your machine:
 1) [git](https://git-scm.com)
 2) Some kind of conda package manager—e.g. [Anaconda](https://www.anaconda.com/download), [miniconda](https://docs.anaconda.com/free/miniconda/miniconda-install/), or [mamba](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html).
-I personally use miniconda.
+I personally use mamba, for its speed.
 3) Snakemake.
 Once you have your conda package manager set up, I (and the Snakemake people) recommend [using that to install Snakemake](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html).

 ### Cloning the repository